-The Audit and Risk Committee has responsibility for reviewing the risk management framework, policies, processes and procedures and for overseeing the annual ORSA process.
-The ORSA policy and the ORSA report are reviewed by the Audit and Risk Committee and recommended to the Board for approval.
+The Board has responsibility for reviewing the risk management framework, policies, processes and procedures and for overseeing the annual ORSA process.
+The ORSA policy and the ORSA report are reviewed and approved by the Board.

 The Board of Directors is the main governing body of AICL and has the following input and responsibilities to the ORSA: